amarjain07/StickyScrollView/README.md

 # StickyScrollView
 Sticky header and footer for android ScrollView.

-## UPDATE
+### UPDATE

-Kotlin
+Migrated to Kotlin

-Fixed : Scroll Issue with recycler View
+Fix : Scroll Issue with RecyclerView

 ### Install